2Radu2/Nemesis/Hardware/PINOUT.md

 # Nemesis Hardware Pinout & Wiring Guide

-This document provides the final, corrected pin mappings for the 3-stack PCB architecture, exactly as defined in the official thesis documentation (Tables 1 & 2, and Final Schematics).
+This document provides the final, corrected pin mappings for the 3-stack PCB architecture, exactly as defined in the official thesis documentation.
 Use this as the definitive guide when wiring breadboards or soldering the PCBs.

 ---